- Guide based on suits by Manguwu, most infomation should be transferrable -

 • DRINK WATER ! !

-• Act accordingly, your body has limits
+• Take breaks accordingly, your body has limits

 • Be careful of your surroundings, you take up a larger space now

-After Fursuiting Care
+After Fursuiting care (and storage)

-• Let to dry after disinfecting before wearing again
+• Let dry after disinfecting

 • Brush your suit